MinovS63/QuizGeography/README.md

-A geographyt quiz begginer begginer level because im a dummy
+A geography quiz begginer begginer level because im a dummy